istio/community/ROLES.md

       <td>Like a member, plus:
           <p>Able to approve code changes in GitHub</p>
           <p>Voting rights in the context of working group decision-making</p>
+          <p>Responsible for making sure that release notes and upgrade notes get added to pull requests with user facing changes</p>
       </td>
     </tr>
     <tr>